-As Trocmé notes, the mere passage of time, the perspective conferred by living into a different age, can reveal in one's earlier self the conditioning of the age out of which one grew.
+As Trocmé notes, the mere passage of time, the perspective conferred by living into a different age, can reveal to one's later self the earlier self, and its conditioning, out of which the later self grew.
 Mere practice, and an awareness of the dangers, will also achieve much.
 Here are some danger signals to be alert for:

 - If you like what you see, you may be in trouble.
 Everybody likes what is near them, and a likable piece of "the past" may have been crafted precisely to appeal to our times.
 The further back we go, the stranger things should be.

 - If your solution is relevant, you may be in trouble.
 Relevance is a function of the age in which we live, not the age we are trying to study.
 Situations do recur, but if something from the past offers itself as ready for use in the present, it may need a second look.

 - If your work is publishable, you may be in trouble.
 One's own bias one can hope to amend, but the bias of one's audience is more insidious.
 The wish to be liked is the most persistent of all wishes, and the hope to be useful is the last hope to be gotten rid of.